- Don't miss out on REI's current sale - shop now and save on all your outdoor gear needs!

 Beware: I'll limit the context of this post to fleeces (NOT going to be covering the suits, shorts or janes).

-Check out my Best Patagonia Fleeces post which contains both R1 and R2 fleeces.
+Check out my Best Patagonia Jackets post, which includes both the R1 and R2 fleeces.

-First of all, there seems to be a confusion between Patagonia's R1 and R2 models because there are SO many of them - 18 at total.
-I've contacted a Patagonia Rep about all this and laid out everything including the chat screenshots in this post.
+There's perpetually confusion (or at least curiosity) between Patagonia's R1 and R2 fleece jackets because there are SO many of them - 18 in total at our last count.
+I've contacted a Patagonia Rep about all this and laid out everything, including the chat screenshots in this post.

-Check out their rock solid used options at wornwear.patagonia.com:
+Check out Patagonia's rock-solid used options at wornwear.patagonia.com

 This is the most suitable design for high output activities, but I think this color makes it look pretty bad ahah.
 That's why this rather black color is really liked more by many - including me.
 For women, this one is probably the best alternative to this pullover.

-- R1 Pullover Hoody [Men's]: MSRP 159 USD.
-For high output activities, this well-balanced mid-layer is my top recommendation of all and also is the most popular.
-Not sure why Patagonia doesn't offer a Women's specific counterpart.
-R1 Full Zip Hoody [Women's] can be a good alternative to this.
+• R1 Pullover Hoody [Men's]: MSRP $159.
+For high-output activities, this well-balanced midlayer is our top recommendation and is also the most popular.
+We're not sure why Patagonia doesn't offer a women's-specific counterpart.
+The R1 Air Full-Zip Hoody [Women's] is a good alternative.

 R2 Models:

-- R2 Techface Hoody [Men's - Women's]: MSRP 189 USD.
-My top outer-layer pick for static use when it's cold, windy and/or rainy out in town.
+• R2 Techface Hoody [Men's - Women's]: MSRP $189.
+My top outer-layer pick for static use when it's cold, windy and/or rainy.

 In summary:

-- Techface adaptations increase the warmth, durability and wind & water resistances by a good margin compared to the base models but also sacrifice breathability significantly.
+• TechFace adaptations increase the warmth, durability, and wind and water resistance by a good margin compared to the base models, but that comes with a significant sacrifice in breathability.

-- R2 is warmer and less breathable than the R1.
-They offer very similar (same) durability and weather resistance capabilities.
+• R2 is warmer and less breathable than R1.
+They offer very similar (if not the same) durability and weather resistance capabilities.

-- Techface comes first: So, compared to a non-Techface R2, any Techface R1 is actually going to be warmer, more durable & weather resistant and less breathable.
+• TechFace comes first.
+So, compared to a non-TechFace R2, any TechFace R1 is actually going to be warmer, more durable, more weather resistant, and less breathable.

 You can apply this to all different comparisons such as:

-#Sidenote: On top of R1 and R2, there were also R3 adaptations of all these before, but Patagonia discontinued them as of 2018.
+On top of R1 and R2, there were also R3 adaptations of all these, but Patagonia discontinued them in 2018.

-In short, Techface adds to the durability and weather (wind AND water) resistance of the jacket a considerable amount.
-But it comes at a cost: You sacrifice equally significant amount of breathability and layering abilities.
+In short, TechFace adds to the durability and weather (wind and water) resistance of the jacket by a considerable amount.
+But it comes at a cost: You sacrifice an equally significant amount of breathability and layering capabilities.

-First of all, unlike the base models, Techface does come with the DWR.
+Unlike the R1 and R2 base models, TechFace does come with DWR.

-DWR is a coating.
-It's basically sprayed on to the surface of these jackets as a finish.
-It stands for Durable Water Repellent - which means that water will be repelled under wet conditions instead of soaking into the fabric.
-DWR also decreases dry time.
+DWR is a coating that's basically sprayed onto the surface of these jackets as a finish.
+It stands for Durable Water Repellent, which means water will be repelled by the jacket instead of soaking into the fabric.
+DWR also decreases drying time.

-It's a good thing Techface jackets are coated in DWR, but pay attention to the fact that DWR is a coating - meaning that it will wear off over time.
+It's a good that TechFace jackets are coated in DWR, but pay attention to the fact that DWR is a coating.
+It will wear off over time.
+This is why you might want to invest in a DWR spray such as the Grangers recommended by Patagonia.

 Very robust texture of Techface.

-- The Techface is actually intended to work as more of an outer layer where you can under layer with other mid/base-layers more easily,
+1. The TechFace is actually intended to work as more of an outer layer where you can under layer with other mid/base-layers more easily,

 But there's a caveat here.